Forestry Mulching and Land Clearing: The Complete Guide

 Land clearing can be done in a variety of ways, including cutting down trees and brush, raking debris into piles, and burning debris.
 One way is to simply cut down all the trees and then burn them.
 This is called slash and burn agriculture.

 Later on, in history, plows were used to turn up topsoil in preparation for planting.
-In the late 19th century, steam-powered tractors were developed, and with them came the use of mechanized farming techniques, such as plowing.
+In the late 19th century, people developed steam-powered tractors.
+This technology brought mechanized farming, like plowing.

 In the early 20th century, a number of changes occurred that affected land clearing practices.
 The development of the use of tractors, with their engine power, in the early 1900s.
 The popularity of these tractors led to a number of changes in land clearing methods.
 This led to the use of other equipment in farming, such as the harvester.

-The use of these machines led to a number of changes in land clearing methods.
+A lot of changes were made to how land was cleared after these machines were used.
 This led to the use of other equipment in farming, such as the harvester.
 Another way is to use heavy machinery to remove all the trees and vegetation.
 This is called clear-cutting.

 What Is Forestry Mulching?

-Forestry mulching is a modern forestry practice that uses a heavy machine to chop and distribute wood chips or other debris over an area of the forest floor.
+Forestry mulching is a modern forestry practice.
+It uses a heavy machine to chop and distribute wood chips or other debris over an area of the forest floor.

 A machine is used to shred and mulch trees and other brush in a forest or woodland area.
 Mulching machines can be either towed behind a truck or mounted on a tractor.